 - With holiday shopping in full bloom.
 You can be sure to have swiped your card, touched the keypad to finalize payment.
 As soon as you complete your transaction reach for hand sanitizer, disinfectant wipes or just simply carry your own.
 For daily upkeep of your vehicle, consider making a Powerizer cleaning solution using a water bottle and one (1) scoop of Powerizer to wipe down surfaces inside your vehicle.
 Here are some helpful tips for cleaning the surfaces of your vehicle.

 - Strategically place a concentrated mixture of Powerizer in a squeeze bottle near the most touched and visited areas in your home such as the kitchen and bathroom.
 Place one (1) bottle under the kitchen sink and then place another underneath the bathroom sink.
 Although Powerizer has never been tested as a disinfectant, it does contain Sodium Percarbonate and a supercharged bleach activator mixed together create Peracetic Acid which is known to have disinfectant properties, also known as a supercharged vinegar.
 Use a clean Microfiber cloth and Powerizer to wipe surfaces.
-The benefits of using our quality Ultra Plush Microfiber Cloth is explained in more detail in a blog found here.
+The benefits of using our quality Ultra Plush Microfiber Cloth is explained in more detail in a blog found in our cleaning tools blog

 We all have heard stories where our parents dropped us off at our cousin’s house and learned cousin Jason had the chickenpox.
 It wasn’t a coincidence an outbreak happened in your home soon after.
 Our parents somehow decided maybe now was the best time to get it out of the way.
 It wasn’t a coincidence that your chickenpox was over summer break or fall break and no school was missed.
 Well, catching the flu has no benefits.